CollabPortals

 How CollabPortals Solves This

 CollabPortals connects to your existing Airtable base and creates a branded portal your volunteers access via a simple link.
+Upload your organisation's logo and the portal header carries your brand.
 Each volunteer logs in with their email, and CollabPortals matches them to their record in your Airtable Volunteers table.
 They only see data linked to them.

 Table-Level Permissions